pantor/frankx/README.md

 # Frankx

-Frankx is a higher-level API for controlling the Franka Emika Panda robot.
+Frankx is a high-level motion library (both C++ and Python) for the Franka Emika Panda robot.
 It is based on [Reflexxes](http://reflexxes.ws) as a real-time trajectory-generator, [Eigen](https://eigen.tuxfamily.org) for transformation calculations and of course [libfranka](https://frankaemika.github.io/docs/libfranka.html).
 It is loosely based on the KUKA Sunrise.OS API for the LBR iiwa.

 ## Installation